 What about extreme sports?

-Another interesting observation is the elimination of a particular sport category and the invention of a new sport.
-For example, extreme sports was not recognized and was not very popular several decades ago.
-Surfing, climbing, scuba diving, kiting and more created a new community of people that enjoy extreme sports and push forward to find new tools and improvements of each of the categories.
-For example, free deep diving is sort of sport/science and presents humans progress reaching to a record of 332.5 meters depth by Ahmed Gabr in 2014.
+Another interesting observation is the elimination of a particular sports category and the invention of a new sport.
+For example, extreme sports were not recognized and were not very popular several decades ago.
+Surfing, climbing, scuba diving, kiting, and more created a new community of people who enjoy extreme sports and push forward to find new tools and improvements in each of the categories.
+For example, free deep diving is a sort of sport/science and presents human progress, reaching a record of 332.5 meters depth by Ahmed Gabr in 2014.

 The future of sports